afkcodes/audio_x/README.md

 ---

-A simple audio player for all your audio playing needs, based on HTML5 audio element.Supports most popular formats.
+A simple audio player for all your audio playing needs, based on the HTML5 audio element.
+Supports most popular formats.

 | Formats     | Support |
 | ----------- | ------- |